geobrain-ai/geogalactica/README.md

 - alpaca-lora by @tloen: https://github.com/tloen/alpaca-lora
 - alpaca-gp4 by Chansung Park: https://github.com/tloen/alpaca-lora/issues/340
 - K2 by Cheng Deng: https://github.com/davendw49/k2

-GeoGalactica is under the support of **Chenghu Zhou** and the Institute of Geographical Science, Natural Resources Research, Chinese Academy of Sciences, and [Deep-time Digital Earth Big Science Project](https://www.iugs.org/dde).

 We would also like to express our appreciation for the effort of data processing and annotation from the students in CAS.